b14ckkn19ht/oldbpredictiongame/README.md

 oldbpredictiongame
 ==================

-Prediction Game with OpenLigaDB import for Drupal 7.x based on PredictionGame Module
+Prediction Game with OpenLigaDB import for Drupal 7.x based on the PredictionGame Module as it can be found here: http://drupal.org/project/predictiongame